PUT-JUG/lab-ie-2/src/Lab 03 - introduction to SFML.md

 ### Creating a project that uses SFML

-We will use the Qt Creator environment that is configured with the MSVC compiler from Visual C+++ 2017 for 64-bit architecture.
+We will use the Qt Creator environment that is configured with the GCC MinGW 7.3.0 for 64-bit architecture.

 Download the current version of the SFML library from its developers (https://www.sfml-dev.org/download/sfml/2.5.1/).
-Select a version that is suitable for your system, compiler, and architecture (*Visual C++ 15 (2017) - 64-bit*).
+Select a version that is suitable for your system, compiler, and architecture (*GCC 7.3.0 MinGW (SEH) - 64-bit*).
 Unpack it to the desired location on your disk.
 This manual assumes that the library directory is placed directly on the `C:` drive.

 Create an application project according to the [Qt Creator installation/Creating a new project](Qt%20Creator%20installation.html#creating-a-new-project) instruction.
 Place the `main.cpp` file with the content downloaded from the [sfml_hello.cpp](./_resources/sfml_hello.cpp) in the project.